 What else is required other than submitting an application online?

 After submitting an application online, we will need either a copy of your child's high school transcript or a letter of recommendation from their guidance counselor.
-Those documents can be faxed to (202) 651-5744 to the attention of Samantha Siedschlag, or e-mailed to email@example.com.
+Those documents can be faxed to (202) 651-5692 to the attention of Andrew Morrill or e-mailed to firstname.lastname@example.org.
 We will send a confirmation e-mail upon receipt and in regards to your child's acceptance into the program.

 When is the application deadline?

-The last day to register a camper is June 3, 2016.
+The deadline is May 31, 2017.
 However, spots do fill up quickly, so the sooner we receive everything, the better.
-YSP: Exploring the Sciences will only be able to accept a maximum of 10 students.
+The Exploring the Sciences program will have a maximum of 15 students.

 When is check-in and check-out dates/times?

-Check-in is on June 25th, and check-out is on July 3rd.
-Check-in times may vary due to flight times.
-Participants must check out of the dorms no later than noon on July 3rd.
+Check in is on June 24th and check out is on July 2nd.
+Check in times may vary due to flight times but we ask that campers arrive between 12:00pm and 4:00pm.
+Campers must check out of the dorms no later than 10:00am on July 2nd.

 Which airport should I look at having my child fly into?